aaw-team/language_matcher/Documentation/MatchedLanguageAspect/Index.rst

 matched language as :php:`SiteLanguage` object (see :ref:`t3coreapi:sitehandling-php-api`), or :php:`null` if there was no match.

+The MatchedLanguage Aspect accepts two kinds of properties:

+#.
+Results of the language matching process.
-The MatchedLanguage Aspect accepts two kinds of properties.
-The one kind accesses the properties of the :php:`SiteLanguage` object.
-That's why a matched language must be present (as long as the properties are accessed through the official API [:php:`$context->getPropertyFromAspect()`], there are no errors to expect if no :php:`SiteLanguage` object exists).
+#.
+Some properties of the :php:`SiteLanguage` object.
+That's why a matched
+    language must be present (as long as the properties are accessed through the official API [:php:`$context->getPropertyFromAspect()`], there are no errors to expect if no :php:`SiteLanguage` object exists).

-The other kind of accepted property is more descriptive for the result of the language matching process.

 =========================  =====================================================  ================
 Property                   Description                                            Matched language